courtcraw/courtcraw.github.io/index.md

 Email: ccour14@lsu.edu

 Hi There!
 I'm Courtney!
-I use she/her pronouns.
+I use she/her and they/them pronouns.

 I am a Physics PhD Candidate at Louisiana State University focusing in observational and computational stellar astronomy.
 I study the rare class of stars known as R Coronae Borealis variables.
 Additionally, I emcee for [Astronomy on Tap Baton Rouge](https://www.facebook.com/aotbatonrouge/) and I am the former president of our department's [graduate student organization](https://physgradorg.wixsite.com/mysite).